Hot Properties in Italy

 It still is, this is one country that has avoided the temptation to overdevelop.
 In the north-west is Venice, on the other sid ein the middle you'll find Tuscany.
 And in the middle are Rome, “the eternal city” and the Bay of Naples, then south to the heat and beauty of Sicily in one corner and Puglia in the heel, where Amanda Lamb chose to buy, out of all the places in the world she’s seen.

 Unlike some of its neighbours on the Mediterranean coast, Italy is not known for large-scale package holidays or Brits seeking early retirement.
 One survey found 26,000 British people living permanently in Italy, which is far fewer than in Spain, France or Portugal, although it has the same winter warmth in many areas, a superb coastline and lower living costs than the UK.

 You are less likely to find a gated community in Italy, but it is more popular for holiday homes within the towns and villages, particularly in old renovated properties.
 Italy’s reputation as a weekend-break destination means that budget flights from the UK continue all year direct to most Italian airports.
 Those weekend-breakers are often looking for culture, lifestyle, romantic views and café culture – all of which Italy has in abundance.

 The north of Italy is wealthier and its property prices are generally a little higher, especially if you are looking for properties in the Milan area.
-The south is more rural and traditional, with cheaper property (including the famous trullos of Puglia) but there is a reputation for corruption.
+The south is more rural and traditional, with cheaper property including the famous trullos of Puglia.

 There is less of an infrastructure of English-speaking agents, lawyers and professionals in Italy, but in all the most popular areas for foreign house buyers you will find them.